Prime Rib Rub Recipe

 Dry brining is simply the practice of salting a cut of meat and letting it sit in the fridge for multiple hours.
 It helps tenderize the meat and allows the salt to penetrate further, adding more flavor.
 Dry brining is not necessary with a prime rib due to its tender nature, but it can help accent the flavor of the prime rib.

-If you want to dry brine your prime rib roast, you will want to liberally apply kosher salt to every surface of the roast.
-If you don’t have kosher salt, I would recommend getting some because it works great for a lot of seasoning applications, but you can use table salt.
+If you want to dry brine your prime rib roast, you will want to apply kosher salt to every surface of the roast liberally.
+If you don’t have kosher salt, I would recommend getting some because it works great for many seasoning applications, but you can use table salt.
 You’ll want to go easier because table salt delivers a much saltier taste experience than kosher salt.

 Once you’ve salted the exterior of the roast, you’ll want to put in the fridge on a baking sheet.
 For best results, you want to put a rack on top of the sheet to allow the entire surface of the prime rib to be exposed.
 This will help draw moisture out better rather than just pooling on the underside of the roast.